-This part looks at the main ways that our law is made and explains what common law is.
+This part shows you the main ways that our law is made and explains what common law is.
 We also look at the process of creating legislation in Parliament.

-I explain the difference between these two types of law and discuss case law.
-There is also some content on the different types of ‘legal personnel’ and the work that they do.
+This part explains the difference between these two types of law and we tell you about case law.
+There is also content on the different types of ‘legal personnel’ & the work that they do.

-Contract law forms part of tenancy law, so if you understand how it works then this will help you understand tenancy law properly.
-I also introduce you to some famous contract law cases.
+Contract law forms part of tenancy law.
+We help you understand this as it will help you understand tenancy law properly.
+We also introduce you to some famous contract law cases.